Nonprofit Statement of Activities | A Comprehensive Guide

 For instance, if your nonprofit has $55,000 in expenses and $65,000 in total revenue, it would appear that your net assets are positive, at $10,000.
 However, if $15,000 of your revenue is restricted, you’re actually $5,000 in the red and should cut expenses to maintain a sustainable organization.

-Every nonprofit’s statement of activities will look a little bit different.
-If you haven’t seen one for your organization yet, or want to try your hand at compiling one, use the following template to get started.
+Every nonprofit’s income statement will look a little bit different.
+If you haven’t seen one for your organization yet or want to try your hand at compiling one, use our template to get started.

-Pulling together this important resource can be challenging.
-What’s more challenging?
-Double checking that the numbers are correct, interpreting the statement, and coming up with the next actions that your organization should take based on the analysis of the statement.
+Putting together this important resource can be challenging—not to mention checking that the numbers are correct, interpreting your income statement, and coming up with the next actions that your organization should take based on the insights you glean.

 The nonprofit statement of activities is one of the core accounting documents that your organization creates.
-It allows you to see how the organization uses its funding to advance the mission and allocate resources.
-In addition, it shows the sustainability of the organization’s finances.
+It allows you to see how your organization uses its funding to advance its mission and allocate resources.
+In addition, your income statement can be used to determine how sustainable your organization’s finances are so you can make informed decisions for the future.

 If you’re interested in learning more about nonprofit accounting, the statements that you compile, and the conclusions that can be drawn from those statements, check out the following resources: